 Tymshare began operations in 1966 providing timesharing service on the SDS 940.
 The machine came from Scientific Data Systems with “CTE equipment” that attached about 16 terminals or modems, each with an RS232 voltage mode plug.
 Until recently modems had the same shape plug.
-The only practical terminal then was the model 33 Teletype from Teletype corporation, a subsidiary of AT&T. It ran at 110 baud yielding 10 characters per second.
+The only practical terminal then was the model 33 Teletype from Teletype corporation, a subsidiary of Western Electric.
+It ran at 110 baud yielding 10 characters per second.
 It was upper case only, heavy and noisy.
 It was also cheap and reliable.

 During the first year or so customers dealt with the phone company to reach our computer center in Palo Alto, California.
 Most were in toll free calling radius.
 We soon established another computer center near Los Angeles and developed a largely disjoint set of customers there.
 We planned further expansion.